A Day in the Life of a School-Based Occupational Therapist

 I will always be grateful for this experience, and I hope hearing about it has helped de-shroud some of the mystery.

-We hoped you enjoyed this look into the life of a school-based occupational therapist!
+We hoped you enjoyed this look into a day in the life of a school-based occupational therapist!
+If you’re a school-based occupational therapist yourself, we’d love to hear how your day is similar or different!